deniss-belkins/ETF-analyser/README.md

 pip install dash plotly pandas

-- Prepare a csv file containing following data about your ETF, see below.
+- Prepare a csv file containing following data about your ETF, see an example below.

 - Copy python script to your local folder, in your console terminal navigate to that folder, run: